What to Expect After Surgery

 What to Do After Surgery

-Extraction and incision wounds usually heal quickly, without complications, if simple precautions are taken.
+Extraction and incision wounds usually heal quickly, without complications, when simple post-operative instructions are followed.
 These wounds should not be neglected.
 We encourage you to follow the directions stated below.
-Your cooperation with us in your post-operative care is very important!
+Your cooperation with us in your post-operative instructions and care is very important!

 - Reduce your activities for several hours after surgery.